tanem/webpack-scaffold/README.md

 Then open `http://localhost:8080/webpack-dev-server/index.html`.
 Try resizing the window to see various components in action.

-Or you can dev without the server:
+Or you can build and watch without the server:

 ```sh
 $ gulp build-dev